-Comply with the Florida Building Code on Wind Speeds and Debris
+Comply with the Florida Building Code on Wind

 In Florida, insurers need to familiarize themselves with all risks associated with hurricanes and tropical storms.
 After Hurricane Andrew’s sustained winds of 145 mph – with gusts up to 170 mph – caused millions of dollars of wind-related damage to several cities in its path, government officials enacted some of the nation’s toughest building codes for new construction within hurricane-prone areas.